fionajlin/IntrotoIM/Assignments/SelfPortrait.md

 }
 ```

 In particular, I had a lot of trouble with the radian values used for the hair.
 I originally wanted to use two arc function half circles in order to create my side part, but I had a lot of trouble determining the radian value of the start and end points I wanted to use, and instead decided to use just a regular half circle and add a triangular cutout to indicate the hair shape instead.
+I still like how the hair came out in the end, so I was pretty happy with the method I chose.

+Overall, I enjoyed this project and thought it was a very good way to familiarize myself with the basic features of Processing.
+Furthermore, I'm actually quite proud of how my self-portrait came out, considering that I had little to no coding experience before this, so I was satisfied for the most part.